-Starting an IV is a valuable skill to have in your first aid arsenal and you may potentially save someone’s life doing it, since it can be used as a route of delivering medication or drawing blood.
-It takes a little practice to get the hang of it, but once you can do it it’s usually not a difficult process.
+How to start an IV is a valuable skill to have in your first aid arsenal and you may potentially save someone’s life.
+It can be used as a route for delivering medication or drawing blood.
+However, it takes a little practice to get the hang of it.
+But once you can do it it’s usually not a difficult process.

 Here is a list of the supplies to prepare before starting an IV: